arangodb/docs/3.11/data-modeling-collections.md

 {% hint 'info' %}
 The extended naming constraints are an **experimental** feature but they will become the norm in a future version.
-Drivers and client applications should be prepared for this feature.
+Check if your drivers and client applications are prepared for this feature before enabling it.
 {% endhint %}

 The restrictions for collection names are as follows: